microsoft/TypeScript-Website/packages/typescript-vfs/README.md

 ### TypeScript VFS

-A map based TypeScript Virtual File System.
+A Map based TypeScript Virtual File System.

 Useful when you need to:

 - Run TypeScript in the browser
 - Run virtual TypeScript environments where files on disk aren't the source of truth

-The current API is based on you knowing all of the files upfront.

 ### Usage